 - Administrative fee

-Additional expenses not included in the program fee: passport, medical insurance (required), books, some weekend meals, any independent travel and spending money.
+Additional expenses not included in the program fee: passport, immunizations and medical insurance (required), books, some weekend meals, any independent travel and spending money.

 You will have the option to either stay in a dormitory of the Karoli Gaspar Reformed University with a Calvin roommate or with a Hungarian family.
 You'll have many opportunities here to meet other students, both international and Hungarian.